Dobatymo/data-algos/models.md

 - also called: 'HPA'
 - paper: 'Mixtures of hierarchical topics with pachinko allocation' (2007)
 - implemented in (libraries): 'Python tomotopy.HPAModel'
+- is a: 'Topic model'

+## Hierarchical Latent Tree Analysis
+- also called: 'HLTA'
+- paper: 'Hierarchical Latent Tree Analysis for Topic Detection' (2014)
+- implemented in: 'kmpoon/hlta'
+- is a: 'Topic model', 'Probabilistic graphical model'

 ## Correlated topic model
 - also called: 'CTM'